Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-\autoref{fig:definition1} gives the definitions for some repair transforms that target the inner nodes of a statement.
-We first have two repair transforms which move an expression into (\emph {\textbf{Wrap-Meth}}) and out of (\emph{\textbf{Unwrap-Meth}}) a method call.
-To avoid the case that the move operations arise because of changes in the signature of the involved method call, we add a constraint that there are no tree edit operations on the root node of the method definition and the children nodes of the root node.
-Note when our definition explicitly involves a certain variable access or method call, we in general have constraints about the tree edit operations on the definitions of the accessed variable or method.
-We then have two repair transforms about replacing a variable access by another variable access (\emph{\textbf{Var-RW-Var}}) or a method call (\emph{\textbf{Var-RW-Meth}}).
-Similarly, we also have repair transforms that replace a method call by a variable access (\emph{\textbf{Meth-RW-Var}}) or another method call (\emph{\textbf{Meth-RW-Meth}}).
-In particular, there are two sub-cases for \emph{\textbf{Meth-RW-Meth}} repair transform, corresponding to the case that the name of the replaced method call is different from (\textbf{Case1}) or same with (\textbf{Case2}, i.e., use another overloaded method) that of the original method call respectively.
-The \emph{\textbf{BinOperator-Rep}} and \emph{\textbf{Constant-Rep}} repair transforms replace a binary operator with another binary operator and replace a constant literal with another constant literal respectively.
-Finally, we have two repair transforms which expand (\emph{\textbf{LogExp-Exp}}) and reduce (\emph{\textbf{LogExp-Red}}) an existing logical expression respectively.
-For these two repair transforms, we add the constraint that for the node \emph{$n_1$} corresponding to the inserted (deleted) logical operator, one child node \emph{$n^{,}$} is not subject to any tree edit operations and for the other child \emph{$n^{,,}$}, the nodes of all the sub-tree rooted at \emph{$n^{,,}$} are subject to ADD (DEL) tree edit operation.
-Besides, as logical expression can typically be expanded in different ways when it contains several atomic boolean expressions, we thus associate both these two repair transforms to the root node of the logical expression.
+\autoref{tab:definitions-transform-inner} gives the definitions for some repair transforms that target the inner nodes of a statement. $\tt{Wrap-Meth}$ moves an existing expression into an added method call and $\tt{Unwrap-Meth}$ instead moves an existing expression out of a removed method call. {To avoid the case that the move operations arise because of changes in the signature of the involved method call, we add a constraint that there are no root tree edit operations on the root node of the method definition.
+Note that when the definition explicitly involves a certain variable access or method call, we in general have constraints about the tree edit operations on the definitions of the accessed variable or method. }$\tt{Var-RW-Var}$, $\tt{Var-RW-Meth}$, $\tt{Meth-RW-Meth}$, and $\tt{Meth-RW-Var}$ achieve the replacement of variable access and method call.
+In particular, there are two sub-cases for $\tt{Meth-RW-Meth}$: the names of the replaced and original method calls are (1) different or (2) the same (i.e., method overload). $\tt{BinOper-Rep}$ and $\tt{Constant-Rep}$ represent the replacement of binary operator and constant literal respectively. $\tt{LogExp-Exp}$ and $\tt{LogExp-Red}$ expand and reduce an existing logical expression respectively. { As logical expression can typically be expanded in different ways when it contains several atomic boolean expressions, we thus associate both these two repair transforms to the root node of the logical expression.}